shap0011/rideau-canal-monitoring/README.md

 - Observations about:

-&nbsp; - Typical ranges of ice thickness and temperature
+  - Typical ranges of ice thickness and temperature

-&nbsp; - Safety status distribution over time
+  - Safety status distribution over time

 ---